AlexanderParker/instruction-template-specification/README.md

 4. Maintain the existing structure and formatting of the template
 5. Only replace the placeholders - do not modify any other text
 6. Generate content that matches the tone and style requested
+7. Respond only with the transformed content - do not include any explanations or additional text

 TEMPLATE